OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 1. Comparing the contents of memory, or a checksum over the contents, with known good values;
 2. Searching memory for signatures of unwanted modifications.

-You might notice some overlap with the category "detecting reverse engineering tools and frameworks", and in fact we already demonstrated the signature-based approach in that chapter, when we showed how to search for frida-related strings in memory.
+There is some overlap with the category "detecting reverse engineering tools and frameworks", and in fact we already demonstrated the signature-based approach in that chapter, when we showed how to search for frida-related strings in process memory.
+Below are a few more examples for different kinds of integrity monitoring.

 **Verifying the Global Offset Table**